 - "After years of living in the shadow of GM's fleet of body-on-frame SUVs the Expedition is quietly reasserting itself not only as a rival, but also as a true contender for the domestic full-size-SUV crown.
 If your vehicular needs include loads of interior space and towing capability in a traditional SUV package, the rebooted and EcoBoosted Expedition deserves a serious look." -- Car and Driver

 - "If you're in the market for a full-size SUV, the new Expedition absolutely deserves your full attention.
 The changes made for 2015 are purposeful and effective, breathing new life into this long-in-the-tooth SUV.
 With its newfound power and refinement, the Expedition is better than ever, and a serious contender for best-in-class status." -- Edmunds

 Other SUVs to Consider

-The Chevrolet Tahoe earns better fuel economy estimates than the Expedition, and test drivers like its user-friendly tech features.
-Reviewers are also impressed with the Tahoe’s powerful V8 engine and comfortable ride.
+The Chevrolet Tahoe is fully redesigned for 2015 and earns reviewer praise for its high-quality cabin materials and easy-to-use interior features.
+Test drivers are also impressed with the Tahoe’s powerful V8 engine and comfortable ride.

 Next Steps: Ford Expedition